phbecimperial/PyPBEC_Semiconductor/README.md

 The `PyPBEC` repository contains different approaches to solve the general theoretical model introduced by [Kirton and Keeling in *Nonequilibrium Model of Photon Condensation*](https://doi.org/10.1103/PhysRevLett.111.100404), to study both the thermal and nonequilibrium properties of light, inside a dye-filled microcavity.

+The `PyPBEC_Semiconductor` repository is a fork of the original repository, developed to study semiconductor cavities, and meant for easy comparison to experimental data.
+Additionally, it also includes functionality to create phase diagrams, such as the type seen in [3].
+Feature updates include:

+Elliptical cavities, which are used to break spherical symmetry and see even Hermite-Gauss modes, as seen in experiment.
+`InGaAs_QW` absorption and emission data to model the semiconductor used in [Insert Schofield ref here].
+Features to facilitate making a phase diagram.

 The present version of the repository includes a preliminary set of methods to obtain the steady-state, as well as the temporal dynamics of photons.
 The model has been used to predict and describe several interesting physical processes:

 [1] [*Thermalization and breakdown of thermalization in photon condensates*](https://doi.org/10.1103/PhysRevA.91.033826), P. Kirton and J. Keeling, Phys.
 Rev. A **91**, 033826 (2015).